SenseNet/docs.sensenet.com/content/concepts/trash.md

 If the trash is disabled, the popup informs you that the feature is turned off.
 Be careful because you may delete a content permanently.
 Your content can't be restored in this case.

-# workspace trash
+# Workspace trash

 It is possible to provide a workspace-level trash for users.
-Deleted content in fact will still be moved to the global Trash (/Root/Trash) but users will be able to see content deleted from a particular workspace in a folder under that workspace.
+Deleted content in fact will still be moved to the global Trash `(/Root/Trash)` but users will be able to see content deleted from a particular workspace in a folder under that workspace.
 This functionality is practically a filter for the global Trash and can be accessed by creating a SmartFolder under the workspace.
 You can place the SmartFolder anywhere under the workspace.

 Properties of the SmartFolder:
 - Folder name: anything - e.g. Workspace Trash